1. How are Mentees selected?

 9. How does the University Mentorship Program differentiate from other mentorship opportunities on campus?

 Mentorship is designed to assist you with your overall transition to campus.
-By connecting you with a Peer and Faculty/Staff Mentor, our goal is to provide you with an immediate support network.
-Participation is not based on housing, specific classes or meetings.
+By connecting you with a dedicated Peer Mentor and access to a cohort of Faculty/Staff /Graduate student mentors, our goal is to provide you with an immediate support network.
+Participation is not based on housing, specific classes, or meetings.
 Many students take advantage of Mentorship in addition to other learning communities and programs.
 We encourage you to make a personal decision based on your individual needs when applying to the University Mentorship Program.

 10. How is Mentorship related to the Office of New Student Programs?

 The University Mentorship Program is a program housed in the Office of New Student Programs, and coordinates with other branches of the ONSP office to provide services to UM students.
 Other initiatives housed in ONSP include Student/Parent/Transfer/International Orientation, Welcome to Michigan, Transfer Connections, Military and Veteran Services, UM Educational Theatre Company and Arts at Michigan.